mishamyrt/honeymate/readme.md

 ## Supported browsers

-We support IE 10+, Safari 9+ and the latest versions of Chrome, Firefox and Edge.
-Honeymate could work in the older versions too, but we don’t do anything specific to maintain its compatibility with them and don’t test it there.
+I support Safari 11+ and the latest versions of Chrome, Firefox and Edge.
+Honeymate could work in the older versions too, but i don’t do anything specific to maintain its compatibility with them and don’t test it there.

 [ci]: https://travis-ci.org/mishamyrt/honeymate